ddhp/remove-debug-loader/README.md

 }
 ```

-in this case `myLog('some log to log', 'stuffs')` would be removed but the rest would stay untouched, this might cause error if eslint is applied afterward since myLog is defined but never used, so make sure you use this loader **after** [eslint-loader](https://github.com/MoOx/eslint-loader)
+in this case `myLog('some log to log', 'stuffs')` would be removed but the rest would stay untouched

-##License
+this might cause error if eslint is applied afterward since myLog is defined but never used

+so make sure you use this loader **after** [eslint-loader](https://github.com/MoOx/eslint-loader)

+## License

 The MIT License (MIT)